dev-ritik/dev-ritik.github.io/_posts/2021-06-19-Realtime-Results-Livestream.md

 time: 5
 ---
 ![](https://miro.medium.com/max/800/1*zZ1YTl0oQSK5ZGgOIB51Mw.png)
-_Last month, we did a small project aiming for the `West Bengal state election results`.
-This was to be a time-constrained hard deadline project.
-The data was to be fetched in real-time for a Livestream on YouTube while rendering the data in a visually appealing design.
-This blog is about the technical efforts that went behind the 5 hrs+ Livestream._
+Get ready for a quick tech thrill!
+Last month, we dove into a time-sensitive project for the West Bengal state elections - a 5+ hour YouTube Livestream featuring real-time data in a dazzling design.
+This blog spills the secrets behind the scenes, from coding marathons to unexpected triumphs.
+Fasten your seatbelts - it's a tech spectacle you won't want to miss! 💻🌐🎥

-> _Before we begin, we want to make it clear that we have no experience with a programmatically defined dynamic live stream.
-So this is the approach we came up with._
+> _Now, let's get real.
+We had zero experience with a programmatically defined dynamic Livestream.
+None.
+Nada.
+Zilch.
+But hey, where's the fun in sticking to the tried and tested?_

 ## The Stream Design
 I already had the idea to add a dynamically generated state map based on the party's colour with a lead on the constituency.
 This is what we (I and [Karthik](https://github.com/KarthikRIyer)([Karthik Iyer](https://medium.com/u/ca54209c3d72?source=post_page-----e6d29add5e3d--------------------------------))) envisioned our final design to be: